rvthak/Makefile-Maker/README.md

 1) Make it optional to give a parameter that makes the makefile create an executable with name a.out or a default defined one

 Known bugs:
-1) When the program runs with ls -a  it throws segmentation fault since its not expecting any string that does not end with .c
+1) When the program runs with ls -l  it throws segmentation fault since its not expecting any string that does not end with .c
 (not exacly a bug ik)